Phoenix has a Comicon?

 How do I become a Director, Manager, or Coordinator?

 First, we have to have an opening.
 Then you interview with the supervisor.
-Openings are listed on the Volunteer Page and are updated regularly.
+Openings are listed on the Volunteer Page and are updated as necessary.

 What do Event Staff do?

 They work in all departments.
-Working as Event Staff consists of multiple shifts and 16+ hours, generally worked over all four days of Phoenix Comicon.
+Working as Event Staff consists of multiple shifts generally worked over all four days of Phoenix Comicon.
+Total hours worked will be at the discretion of the supervisor.
 Event Staff are the backbone of our event and their hard work is what makes us successful.

 What is required for Event Staff?